samvera/hyrax/README.md

 gem 'blacklight'
 gem 'hydra-head'
 gem 'sufia'
-gem 'jettywrapper'
-gem 'font-awesome-sass-rails'
+gem 'kaminari', github: 'harai/kaminari', branch: 'route_prefix_prototype'  # required to handle pagination properly in dashboard.
+See https://github.com/amatsuda/kaminari/pull/322 gem 'jettywrapper' gem 'font-awesome-sass-rails'
 ```
 Then `bundle install`

+Note the line with kaminari listed as a dependency.
+This is a temporary fix to address a problem in the current release of kaminari.
+Technically you should not have to list kaminari, which is a dependency of blacklight and sufia.

 ### Run the blacklight, hydra and sufia generators
 ```